lbrn/lbrn-jekyll/_posts/news/2014-10-22-work-in-progress.markdown

 *Topics are:*

-**Characterization of SwitchI Mutants in KinesinKif5A that cause Hereditary Spastic Paraplegia**
+**Characterization of SwitchI Mutants in Kinesin Kif5A that cause Hereditary Spastic Paraplegia**

 and